top of page

 Topanga Lagoon is one of the only places left in southern California supporting endangered fish species.
 It is also an important ecosystem for other sensitive plants and animals.
 We have documented a decline in the number of steelhead trout within the Topanga watershed over time.
 Increasing the size of the lagoon and the diversity of habitats onsite will provide more resources for not only the trout, but all special-status species.
 Removing the pinch points caused by the PCH bridge and developed lagoon edges will improve fish migration and restore additional areas for wildlife use.
 The increased space and habitat diversity will provide more refuge for these species during flood, fire and extreme temperature events.
 Without action, there is a very real possibility for local extirpation of endangered fish and other species.

 The Topanga Ranch Motel continues to deteriorate and be an attraction for vandalism.
-A plan for its restoration, reuse or removal is needed to avoid increasing onsite hazards and maintenance costs, and to make this park gateway more welcoming to park visitors.
+A plan for its restoration or reuse is needed to avoid increasing onsite hazards and maintenance costs, and to make this park gateway more welcoming to park visitors.

 Existing recreation resources are limited to the beach area, and those that exist are degrading.
 Coastal erosion is actively threatening the lifeguard/restroom building, and PCH, while also removing usable beach space.
 Projected sea level rise will exacerbate these impacts.
 Unmanaged human use is impacting lagoon water quality – human feces, trash, fire rings, and drug paraphernalia are frequently found floating in the water or washed up on the shoreline.
 With a restoration plan, the recreational resources of Topanga Lagoon can be better managed and coordinated by the public landowners and managers.